mail | A possible Google search capability of the future?

 Dear Ray,

 I recently enjoyed your speech at the Creative Innovation conference.
-I hope to throw an AI question your way, since you might be especially capable of answering it — with your incredible background, not to mention your current role at Google.
+I hope to throw an AI question your way — because of your incredible background and role at Google.

-Do you ever anticipate Google integrating facial recognition into its text search algorithms — so when you searched for someone’s name, it brought up not just links including their name, but also photos found through facial recognition?
+Do you ever anticipate Google integrating facial recognition into its text search algorithms?
+So when you search for someone’s name, it brings-up links including their name — and also photos found through facial recognition?
 Regardless of whether those photos explicitly had that person’s name attached to them.

-For example: if the historical figure Fredrick Douglass were still alive today, and had a social media account where he used his real picture — but not his name — could a Google search for him yield his photo from his un-labeled Twitter?
+For example: if the historical figure Fredrick Douglass was alive today, and had a social media account where he used his real picture — but not his name — could a Google search for him yield his photo from his Twitter?
 Just by using the software tech of facial recognition?

 Byron